What are Meniscal Injuries? Here is an article on meniscal injuries. Enjoy, and let me know what you think.

 The lateral meniscus found on the outer edge of the knee is almost circular.
 The lateral meniscus covers a broader portion of the tibial plateau surface than the medial meniscus.

 Reports showed that the medial meniscus does not demonstrate a direct connection to any muscles in the lower extremity (Bhagia, 2012).

 Function of Menisci

 These fibrocartilages function as effective shock absorbers of the knee.
-The back or the posterior parts of the menisci absorb most of the pressure every time the knee bends (Orthogate, 2011).
-The menisci efficiently spread out the forces transmitted across the knee joint, making them crucial structures in maintaining the correct distribution of weight between the tibia and femur.
+The menisci’s back or the posterior parts absorb most of the pressure every time the knee bends (Orthogate, 2011).
+The menisci efficiently spread out the forces transmitted across the knee joint, making them crucial structures in maintaining the correct weight distribution between the tibia and femur.

 Mobility of the Menisci

-Both the medial and lateral menisci are anchored to the other supporting structures of the knee.
+The medial and lateral menisci anchor to the other supporting structures of the knee.
 Despite the attachments, the menisci are mobile.
-The degrees of their mobility is not the same, however.
-It was found that the medial meniscus is only half as mobile as the lateral meniscus.
+The degrees of their mobility are not the same, however.
+Baker (2011) found that the medial meniscus is only half as mobile as the lateral meniscus.
 The looser attachment of the lateral meniscus to the capsule explains its greater mobility.
-Researchers think that the excursion or mobility of the lateral meniscus is thought to exceed more than 10 millimeters.
+Researchers think that the excursion or mobility of the lateral meniscus exceeds more than 10 millimeters.

 The posterior horn of the medial meniscus has the most significant risk for disruption (Baker, 2011).
 The medial meniscus’s slight degree of mobility may be attributed to its injury vulnerability.

 Water and Collagen Component

 Water is the major component of the meniscus, comprising 70% of the total wet weight of the fibrocartilage (Athanasiou & Sanchez-Adams, 2009).
-At dry weight, collagen, specifically, type 1 collagen, makes up 75% of the total weight of the meniscus.
+At dry weight, collagen, specifically type 1 collagen, makes up 75% of the total weight of the meniscus.
 A collagen group of insoluble fiber proteins forms the structures supporting and connecting the tissues.
-Type 1 collagen fibers are arranged in the circumferential direction to endure the tensile strength of the meniscus during weight-bearing and for shock absorption.
+Type 1 collagen fibers arranged in the circumferential direction endure the meniscus’s tensile strength during weight-bearing and shock absorption.
 It is approximated that there are nearly 30 types of collagen in the body.